gempesaw/dotemacs/README.md

 1. Things I like and have gotten used to over the years
 2. Ryan McGeary's [Working with OS X and Emacs](http://how-i-work.com/workbenches/30-working-with-os-x-and-emacs)
 3. Bozhidar's Batsov's [emacs-prelude](https://github.com/bbatsov/prelude)

+I'm using [dmitri's](https://github.com/dimitri/) [el-get](https://github.com/dimitri/el-get) to manage my packges - a couple installed from his recipe list and a couple custom ones added to el-get-sources.